Human Resource Challenges for Elder Care

 Increasing awareness of caregiving in the workplace and the availability of caregiving programs results in relief for family caregivers and supervisors.
 Caregiving programs open the door for employees to initiate conversations with supervisors to ensure completed work even when employees take time off work for elder care issues.

 Concerns about receiving a poor job review or hiding caregiving responsibilities become a non-issue when employees know that workplace support exists to work around the elder care needs of elderly parents.
 When caregivers feel confident in managing unexpected care situations productivity and loyalty increase.

 Family caregiver education programs connect with the health aspects of employee wellness programs focused on managing chronic disease and health.
-Practical discussions about chronic disease are part of the programs by caregiving expert, Pamela D Wilson.
-The elder care program, Taking Care of Elderly Parents – Stay at Home is a deep-dive program that addresses caregiving concerns.
+Practical discussions about chronic disease are part of the programs by caregiving expert Pamela D Wilson.
+The elder care program, Taking Care of Elderly Parents – Stay at Home, is a no-cost deep-dive program that addresses caregiving concerns.

 Caregiving in World Changed by the Coronavirus

 Fear about being diagnosed with the coronavirus has brought needed attention and greater awareness of the challenges faced by adult children caring for aging parents and spousal caregivers.
 Adults diagnosed with breathing concerns like asthma, bronchitis, and COPD are more susceptible to the coronavirus – as well as adults diagnosed with one or more chronic diseases.